sam-fakhreddine/aws-containers/docs/architecture.md

 ## Overview

 AWS Profile Containers is a Firefox browser extension that enables users to manage multiple AWS profiles with container isolation.
-The extension integrates with AWS credentials and SSO, automatically creating Firefox containers for each profile to maintain session separation.
+The extension integrates with AWS credentials and SSO via a local HTTP API server, automatically creating Firefox containers for each profile to maintain session separation.

 ## System Architecture